 The production method is found in clause 5.12.4 of the code.
 Whereas the heat input method creates broad windows of qualification within which a WPS can be written, by testing at the extremes, the production method involves using test parameters that are closer to the target production welding values.
-As a test of parameters close to the intended WPS amperage, voltage, and travel speed settings, and also because the qualified ranges are narrower, the production method is generally considered to be a more conservative qualification of WPSs that use atypical practices, such as EGW, nonstandard joints (clause 5.7.5), unlisted base metals (clause 5.4.3), and welding processes not found in the code (clause 1.3).
-The production qualification method.
+As a test of parameters close to the intended WPS amperage, voltage, and travel speed settings, and also because the qualified ranges are narrower, the production method is generally considered to be a more conservative qualification method than the heat input method.
+For example, the code requires its use for the qualification of WPSs that use atypical practices, such as EGW, nonstandard joints (clause 5.7.5), unlisted base metals (clause 5.4.3), and welding processes not found in the code (clause 1.3).
+The production qualification method uses the same groove welding qualification test plate (section 4.3.2) as the heat input method.